dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-03-22-caring-about-sloppypasta.md

 Here's what LLMs can't do, and unless we give them bodies (and true pain, and real suffering, and proper death) it's a thing they'll never be able to do: care.
 And that's also the reason why people hate Sloppypasta: it's done without care.

-That's why your eyes will glance over anything that has LLM smell.
+That's why your eyes will glance over anything that has [LLM smell].
 Be it text, or images, or infographics, or posters, or stock "photography", or tweets, or videos, or whatever.
 Humans are pattern matching machines, and the pattern you've identified is a lack of caring.
 Prompt goes in, slop comes out.
 Zero effort.
 Zero care. *Sloppypasta.*

 That's also why open-source maintainers are locking down their repos, straight up [blocking outside contributions].
 It's so easy right now to create a drive-by PR for a project, fixing a supposed "issue" (that might not even be in an issue in the first place, but you wouldn't know because you don't *care* enough to dig into the project to truly understand what's going on, and why things are built in the way they are built) that maintainers are flooded with supposed "fixes" and other vibed things.